 Color photograph and OCT image of a patient with a central retinal vein occlusion demonstrating massive intraretinal and subretinal swelling of the macula.

 Complete resolution of retinal swelling in the same eye following serial injections of Eylea.

-Retinal Artery Occlusions
+What are Retinal Artery Occlusions?

 Branch and central retinal artery occlusions may occur when small bits of cholesterol or fibrin (emboli) are dislodged from the carotid artery, a major artery that supplies blood to the brain and eyes, and become trapped within the retinal arteries.
 Immediate blockage of blood flow to the retina results in profound loss of vision.
 High blood pressure and hardening of the arteries are major risk factors.
 Other causes of artery occlusion include cardiac valvular disease.
 Echocardiography and carotid artery ultrasound may be ordered by your physician to investigate a source of potential embolization.
 Anti-platelet and anticoagulation therapy may be advised to reduce the chance for recurrent blockage of blood vessels.